taltman/taltman.github.io/_posts/2020-03-03-technical-problems-COVID-primers.md

 # Summary

-I review technical problems with the CDC COVID-19 primers, and I generated a set of new primers without those problems, and where the ten best primer-probe pairs have perfect classification performance (recall, precision, and F1-score all 1.0).
+I review technical problems with the CDC COVID-19 primers and I describe how I generated a new set of primers and probes without those problems.
+The ten best primer-probe pairs have perfect classification performance (recall, precision, and F1-score all 1.0).